dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 using space group P1.

 In this case, keep the method set to the default :samp:`fft3d` and click "Run" to start the indexing job.
-Once the job has finished running, you will see that the experimental models have now been completed with a "Crystal" model.
+Once the job has finished running, you can see in the "Experiment" tab that the experimental models have now been completed with a "Crystal" model.

 .. image:: https://dials.github.io/images/process_detail_betalactamase_dui/status_after_index.png

-Now let's click through the tabs of output.
-First, on the image viewer you will now see that indexed strong spots are assigned Miller indices.
+Now let's click through the all the tabs of output.
+First, on the "Image" tab you will now see that indexed strong spots are assigned Miller indices.
 If you also click on the "Predictions" checkbox, under "Reflection Type" you will in addition see centroid positions and Miller indices for all predicted reflections, not just the strong spots.